It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 - Tingling and numbness, or a ‘tingling’ sensation.

-- Evoked pain, or pain caused by events that are generally not painful, such as rubbing against something, being in cold temperatures, or brushing your hair.
+- Evoked pain is caused by events that are generally not painful, such as rubbing against something, being in cold temperatures, or brushing your hair.

 - A chronic feeling of feeling abnormal or unpleasant.